Published 10 Jul 2023

 Technology for Reinforcing Workplace Safety

 An organization needs to provide proof that the OH&S being implemented is indeed effective in maintaining workplace safety and that it is aligned with OHSAS 18001.
 Maintaining an effective and documented OH&S management system that aligns with the OHSAS 18001 standard, however, can be challenging if the organization is dependent on paper-based documentation.
-Overcome the challenges of OH&S recordkeeping and maintenance with iAuditor, the world’s most powerful inspection app.
-With the iAuditor mobile app and software, safety officers and top management can:
+Overcome the challenges of OH&S recordkeeping and maintenance with SafetyCulture (formerly iAuditor), the world’s most powerful inspection app.
+With the SafetyCulture mobile app and software, safety officers and top management can:

-- ✔ Automatically secure all reports online.
-Preview a sample web and PDF report.
+- Automatically secure all reports online.
+Preview a sample OHSAS 18001 pdf and web report.

-- ✔ Utilize iAuditor’s Analytics to watch out for trends on safety issues and help measure OH&S success rates.
+- Utilize SafetyCulture’s Analytics to watch out for trends on safety issues and help measure OH&S success rates.

-- ✔ With these features, iAuditor can also help your organization transition from OHSAS 18001 to ISO 45001 anytime.
+- With these features, SafetyCulture can also help your organization transition from OHSAS 18001 to ISO 45001 anytime.

 OHSAS 18001 Digital Audit Checklists